BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ### Installing on Mac

 Follow the video below to install Hugo on your macOS or read the [Installation guide](https://gohugo.io/getting-started/installing#macos).
 There are several techniques for installing Hugo on mac, so I won’t be going through them.
-BTW, I’m using a windows machine so I possibly don't know how to guide you :)
+BTW, I’m using a windows machine, so I possibly don't know how to guide you :)

 %[https://www.youtube.com/watch?v=WvhCGlLcrF8]